Critical and Textual Studies

 Performance in Context

-This provides the historical framework to examine the development of performance from the late 19th century onward.
-Movements like Realism, Expressionism, Surrealism and the Postmodern are examined in relation to other movements across performance disciplines including bespoke lectures in comedy.
-Seminars appropriate to your programme will support these lectures.
+You will gain an understanding of the historical framework to be able to examine the development of performance from the late 19th century onwards.
+Movements like Realism, Expressionism, Surrealism and Dada are examined in relation to other movements and across performance disciplines.
+Small group seminars will support the lectures.

 Design for Theatre